 Desktop applications are programs, such as Microsoft Word or Access, which operate on a computer as opposed to over the Internet.
 A desktop applications specialist is responsible for installing and maintaining these systems, as well as troubleshooting any technical computer issues that a customer or company employee might encounter.
 Other duties may include answering questions from customers regarding their workstations.
 It is also the job of desktop applications specialists to manage computer folders and files, as well as launch programs.

 Due to the expansion of computer networks, it is often possible for desktop applications specialists to assist customers from a remote location.
 In this manner, they can assist customers in the process of resolving their computer concerns.
 With the proper training, desktop applications specialists can work in other positions, such as help desk consultants, information technology specialists, network administrators, IT (information technology) support specialists and desktop support specialists.

 Employment Outlook and Salary Information

-Employment opportunities for computer user support specialists are expected to be on the rise between 2014 and 2024, with a growth rate of 13%, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS predicts that job growth for network and computer systems administrators will be about average, with an increase of 8% over that decade.
-Salary data from the BLS for May 2015 shows the median salary for computer user support specialists was $48,620, and network and computer systems administrators earned a median salary of $77,810 that year.
+Employment opportunities for computer user support specialists are expected to be on the rise between 2018 and 2028, with a faster than average growth rate of 10%, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS predicts that job growth for network and computer systems administrators will be about average, with an increase of 5% over that decade.
+Salary data from the BLS for May 2018 shows the median salary for computer user support specialists was $53,470, and network and computer systems administrators earned a median salary of $82,050 that year.